wgsl-tooling-wg/wesl-spec/Visibility.md

 * Go and Dart distinguish public/private by first letter rather than by annotation
   * Go leans private by default (first letter capitalize to mark as public)
   * Dart leans public by default (first letter _ to mark as private)
+* Python doesn't distinguish public vs. private, but the community use a first letter _ for private convention.